Mishra-Amlan/hoho/replit.md

 This is a comprehensive hotel brand audit automation platform that leverages AI technology to analyze diverse inputs such as photos, videos, and text-based checklists.
 The system supports multiple stakeholder personas including Admin (Vendor), Guest Auditor, Final Reviewer (QA), QA Corporate Team, and Hotel GM/Franchise Owner.
 The platform aims to automate hotel brand audits with 85%+ accuracy, handle up to 500 audits per day, and provide rapid actionable insights through detailed reporting.

+## Recent Changes (January 24, 2025)

+✓ Successfully migrated project from Replit Agent to Replit environment ✓ Converted database schema from SQLite to PostgreSQL ✓ Set up PostgreSQL database with proper connection and seeding ✓ Fixed all dependency and configuration issues
+✓ Created comprehensive User Flow Demo showcasing all 5 personas ✓ Application running successfully with all dashboards functional

 ## User Preferences

 Preferred communication style: Simple, everyday language.